Aibel365/web-action/README.md

 # web-action

-> not ready for prod

-> reusable does not support private repo, this is why this is public
+Helper repo to release js projects, reusable actions does not support private repo yet, so this is the reason this is public

-Helper repo to release js projects

 This is build around setting main branch to only accept updated Pull Requests, and squash them.
 Where 1 pull request only have 1 fix or feat.
 It will never auto release anything, you create a PR to generate new release, or commit for temp `next` builds

-> scripts assumes `main` branch is used on source/gitops

 Using [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version) npm package for releases with changelog